BrightChanges/Unit-1/Unit1.md

 -The "updated amount by 2" 1 digits quantity of the item in the 2st line and of all other data will be encrypted in "data_encrypted.txt" after completing Step 3.

--"data_encrypted.txt" will contain 4 lines of encrypted data, 2 encrypted lines of the original data you created in Step 1 and 2 encrypted lines of the data you updated in Step 3.
+-"data_encrypted.txt" file will contain 4 lines of encrypted data, 2 encrypted lines of the original data you created in Step 1 and 2 encrypted lines of the data you updated in Step 3.